benemon/watchman/README.md

 Configuration is achieved through Environment Variables, which are all fairly self-explanatory:

 * KUBERNETES_SERVICE_HOST - The Host to connect to.
 Outside OpenShift, this defaults to https://192.168.99.100:8443/.
-Inside, it defaults to https://172.30.0.1:443/.

 * KUBERNETES_SERVICE_PORT - The Port to connect to.
+Defaults to 8443.

 * KUBERNETES_AUTH_TOKEN - The Token to use for authentication.
 Can be either a service account, or the result of `oc whoami -t`.

+**NOTE: When running inside OpenShift, these values will be set implicitly.
+There is no need to set them manually**

 In addition, to push the data gathered to InfluxDB (for future use in Grafana Dashboards), configure the following: